moomochi/moomochi/README.md

 ### Hi there 👋
 My name is b00ey, but I go by g00ber as well.
-I am a cybersecurity student interested in Malaware Analysis
+I am a cybersecurity student.
+Will be putting my HTB writeups for the mean time. maybe upload other stuff who knows.

 <!--